CIL-Rio/WebexConnectMerakiEngagement/README.md

 Before proceeding with the setup, make sure you have the following requirements:

 - Docker and Docker Compose installed.
 This machine must be accessible by the AP and by the Guest network.
-- Meraki network with at least one AP
+- Meraki network with at least one Access Point
 - A Webex Connect account with Whatsapp, If using the sandbox you will only be able to send message to yourself

 ## additional